-- 10. Review your settings, confirming that you are launching a t1.micro instance using a Windows Server 2008 AMI, and then click Launch to launch the instance. - 11.
-A confirmation page lets you know that your instance is launching.
-Click Close to close the confirmation page and return to the console. - 12.
-Click Instances in the navigation pane to view the status of the launch.
+- 9. A confirmation page lets you know that your instance is launching.
+Click View Instances to close the confirmation page and return to the console. - 10.
+On the Instances screen, you can view the status of the launch.
 It takes a short time for an instance to launch.
 When you launch an instance, its initial state is pending.
 After the instance starts, its state changes to running and it receives a public DNS name.
-(If the Public DNS column is hidden, click the Show/Hide icon in the top right corner of the Instances page and select Public DNS.)

-- 13. Record the public DNS name for your instance because you'll need it for the next step. - 14.
+(If the Public DNS column is hidden, click the Show/Hide icon in the top right corner of the Instances page and select Public DNS.) - 11.
+Record the public DNS name for your instance because you'll need it for the next step. - 12.
 (Optional) After your instance is launched, you can view its security group rules.
 From the Instances page, select the instance.
-In the Description tab, find Security Groups and click view rules.
+In the Description tab, find Security groups and click view rules.

-As you can see, the security group contains one rule that allows RDP traffic from any IP source to port 3389.
-If you launch a Windows instance running IIS and SQL, the Quick Launch Wizard creates a security group that contains additional rules to allow traffic to port 80 for HTTP (for IIS) and port 1433 for MS SQL.
+As you can see, if you used the security group the wizard created for you, it contains one rule that allows RDP traffic from any IP source to port 3389.
+If you launch a Windows instance running IIS and SQL, the wizard creates a security group that contains additional rules to allow traffic to port 80 for HTTP (for IIS) and port 1433 for MS SQL.